-CUL2703 Advanced Culinary Arts II Continuation of CUL2203 Advanced Culinary Arts I designed to further enhance student skills and techniques.
+CUL2703 Advanced Culinary Arts II Continuation of CUL 2203 Advanced Culinary Arts 1.
+This course is designed to further enhance student skills and techniques and participate in major catering events.
 Prerequisites: Successful completion of all basic culinary arts courses and CUL2203.
 3 credits.

 CUL2802 Culinary Arts Capstone This course gives the students an opportunity to demonstrate during their last semester that they have achieved the general culinary education outcomes established by the culinary arts department.
+Prerequisites: Successful completion of all basic culinary arts courses and CUL 2203.
 2 credits.

 CUL2803 Garde Manger This course is designed to provide both hands-on techniques and the academic understanding of the practical application of cold and hot food presentation.
 Students are instructed in the combined elements of artistry, creativity, and cooking sensitivity.
 Specialized tools for the garde manger will be displayed, discussed, explained, and then practiced in the laboratory setting.
 Materials covered will relate to lectures, demonstrations, and actual work experiences for aspiring Culinarians that will serve as a building block for growth in the specialty area of the kitchen.
+Prerequisites: CUL 1703 and CUL 2403.
 In the lab 4.5 hours per week.
 3 credits.

-ECD1003 Fundamentals of Early Childhood Education Introduction to the early childhood profession, including issues pertinent to the professional such as family relations, effective program management, and commitment to professionalism.
-Co-Requisites: ECD1103, ECD1203, ECD1303 and ECD1403.
-3 Credits.
+ECD1003 Fnds. of Early Childhood Education Introduction to the early childhood profession, including issues pertinent to the professional such as family relations, effective program management, and commitment to professionalism.
+Corequisites: ECD1103, ECD1203, ECD1303 and ECD1403.
+3 credits.

 ECD1103 Child Development Focusing on ages birth to five years, the course covers all aspects of a child's physical and cognitive growth, socio-emotional development, and how to provide positive guidance.
-Co-requisites: ECD1003, ECD1203, ECD1303, and ECD1403.
+Corequisites: ECD1003, ECD1203, ECD1303, and ECD1403.
 3 credits.

 ECD1203 Healthy, Safe Learning Environment Designed to teach concepts and skills necessary for establishing and maintaining a safe, healthy learning environment for young children.
-Co-requisites: ECD1003, ECD1103, ECD1303, and ECD1403.
+Corequisites: ECD1003, ECD1103, ECD1303, and ECD1403.
 3 credits.

 ECD1303 Practicum I Students must be employed or volunteer for 240 hours in a licensed childcare facility to apply previously-learned skills.
 A Professional Portfolio, required for CDA credentialing, will be compiled throughout this course.
-Co-requisites: ECD1003, ECD1103, ECD1203, and ECD1403.
+Corequisites: ECD1003, ECD1103, ECD1203, and ECD1403.
+3 credits.

 ECD1403 Practicum II Continuation of ECD1303 Practicum I. Candidates will document an additional 240 clock hours in a licensed early child care facility.
 The Professional Portfolio and all CDA requirements must be completed before the student is eligible for CDA assessment.
 Corequisites: ECD1003, ECD1103, ECD1203, ECD1303.
-3 Credits.
+3 credits.

 ECON2113 Business Statistics I Statistical methods used in studying business and economic data, averages and dispersions, probability, sampling, statistical inference, estimation, tests of hypotheses, index numbers, linear regression and correlation.
 Prerequisites: MATH1203 College Algebra and CPSI1003, Introduction to Computer Applications.
 3 credits.
-Fall

-ECON2313 Introduction to Microeconomics This course is an introduction to modern economic theory, economic decision making, demand and supply analysis, consumer choice and utility, production and cost in the firm, market structure and pricing, and resource markets.
+ECON2313 Intro. to Microeconomics This course is an introduction to modern economic theory, economic decision making, demand and supply analysis, consumer choice and utility, production and cost in the firm, market structure and pricing, and resource markets.
 3 credits.
-Fall ACTS: ECON 2203
+ACTS: ECON 2203.

 ECON2323 Introduction to Macroeconomics This course will discuss the basic operations of the U.S. economy, focusing on supply and demand analysis to explain real-world economic issues.
 Both the Keynesian model and the Aggregate Demand/Aggregate Supply (AD/AS) model of Macroeconomics will be addressed.
 Topics include gross domestic product, unemployment, inflation, fiscal policy, and monetary policy.
 3 credits.
-Spring